-If you’re not feeling entirely “holiday happy” right now, rest assured that you’re not alone!
-The holidays are supposed to be a joyous time of year filled with meaningful moments of connection with families and friends, but the reality is that the pressures and expectations of the season can take a toll on even the most resilient of people.
+If you’re not feeling “holiday happy” right now, rest assured you’re not alone!
+The holidays are supposed to be a joyous time of year filled with meaningful moments of connection with families and friends.
+Still, the reality is that the pressures and expectations of the season can take a toll on even the most resilient people.
 This plant-based guide to thriving during the holidays is here to help you be your best during this often complicated season.

-Being prepared for potential plant-based holiday season challenges you may face is the key to coping and maintaining your balance.
+Preparing for potential plant-based holiday season challenges is the key to coping and maintaining your balance.
 Having a plant-based road map for thriving during the holidays will help you make this time of year as fulfilling as possible and leave you feeling good about yourself and your plant-based lifestyle.

 Plant-Based Eaters at Risk for Holiday Challenges

-Sharing food with others as a family or community is one of the most pleasurable ways that we humans bond and weave a sense of tangible connection.
-In today’s fast-paced world of microwaves and to-go containers, it can be easy to lose sight of the profound significance and deep emotional nourishment that comes from shared food preparation, cooking and dining.
+Sharing food with others as a family or community is one of the most pleasurable ways humans bond and weave a sense of tangible connection.
+In today’s fast-paced world of microwaves and to-go containers, it can be easy to lose sight of the profound significance and deep emotional nourishment of shared food preparation, cooking, and dining.

-Eating together has been a foundational and often-ritualized aspect of human society since our earliest days of sitting around the fire sharing the harvest or hunt, and the importance of shared meals holds true across regions and cultures.
+Eating together has been a foundational and often-ritualized aspect of human society since our earliest days of sitting around the fire sharing the harvest or hunt.
+The importance of shared meals holds true across regions and cultures.
 Part of the power of these moments is that we’re not just eating in the same space or at the same time as others, but that we’re eating the same food cooked by the same folks.

 This is the essence of what distinguishes the magic of shared holiday meals from merely sitting around the lunch table, brown bags in hand, with others in the break room at work, with each individual doing his or her own thing.

 It can be hard to refuse food while everyone around us enjoys what our host worked so hard to prepare.
-When Grandma has prided herself on her bacon green bean casserole for decades, not to mention holiday seasons, she might, in fact, take offense when you suddenly refuse her personal delicacy.
+When Grandma has prided herself on her bacon green bean casserole for decades, not to mention holiday seasons, she might take offense when you suddenly refuse her delicacy.

 The best way to handle such potentially awkward situations is to avert them in the first place!
 If you can’t avert them entirely, there are ways to manage these types of moments with some grace.
 With a little bit of foresight and planning, you can help create a holiday season full of warmth and positive connection by following these tips: